 Storing a road bike on the wall will be easier than storing a mountain bike, because its bigger and heavier.
 A wall hanger for an ebike needs to be stronger than one for a hybrid bike.

 When you are storing a bike at home, work or anywhere else there are a few things to consider and we are here to help.

 Is it OK to store a bike vertically on the wall.
 Can I hang a bike by the front wheel?

-The short answer is that it’s fine to store a bike on a bike wall hook, upright or hanging from the ceiling.
+The short answer is that it’s fine to store a bike on a bike wall hook (or bike wall hanger), upright or hanging from the ceiling.
 People often ask:

 Let’s deal with each of these in turn:

 1. Why would I want to store a bike on the wall or hanging from the ceiling?